-- 10.40.
+- 10.47.
 There are 17 parks and public gardens across the District: three gardens and three parks in St Albans, two parks in Harpenden, and one park in Redbourn, one park on the border of Colney Heath and St Albans and one park in Chiswell Green.
-These green spaces range from those such as Verulamium Park in St Albans which attract visitors from across the District, to smaller green spaces which primarily serve the immediate locality.
+These green spaces range from those such as Verulamium Park in St Albans which attract visitors from across the District and beyond, to smaller green spaces which primarily serve the immediate locality.

-- 10.41.
+- 10.48.
 As is the case with natural green space, the presence of parks and gardens have the ability to decrease the need for amenity green space.
-The Green Space Strategy found that levels of provision equates to an average of 11.72 sqm per person across the District.
-However, this space is not uniformly distributed and some parts of the District have little or no park or garden provision such as London Colney, Sandridge and Wheathampstead.
+However, the Green Space Strategy found that parks and garden space is not uniformly distributed and some parts of the District have little or no park or garden provision such as London Colney, Sandridge and Wheathampstead.

-- 10.42.
+- 10.49.
 The Green Space Strategy found the need for enhancement works in parks and gardens across the District.
 As with indicated above, significant work has been undertaken over recent years to improve the signage and information available in green spaces.
 However, additional improvements highlighted by the strategy include:

 - Increased or improved toilet facilities;

 - Lighting for those parks open at night;

 - Increased parking;

 - Improved paths;

-- Enhanced play and educational value;
+• Enhanced play and educational value;